romanzipp/Laravel-SEO/docs/STRUCTS.md

 <meta name="description" content="This is the SECOND description">
 ```

 You are also able to modify the unique attributes by setting the `uniqueAttributes` property.
-If null, just the tag name will be considered as unique.
+If empty, just the tag name will be considered as unique.

 ```php
 protected $uniqueAttributes = ['name'];